 Corns are relatively slender, averaging around 700 grams (1-2 lbs) or so; certainly nothing like the thicker and more muscular ball python.

 Corn snakes can live on average, for approximately 10-15 years, although some individuals have lived well into their 20s or even 30s!

-Be aware that a corn snake is a commitment that you are agreeing to for a decade or more!
+Be aware that a corn snake is a commitment of a decade or more!